telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

 >tip The specified Response actions are also available as Request counterparts (**Update Request Headers**, **Update Request Body**, and **Update Request Cookies**).

+## Contact us

+If you have more questions or need assistance configuring specific rules with Fiddler Everywhere, you can reach out to our support team through the **Help** > ***Contact Support** option.